These zoodles are served with a fabulous bolognese sauce that’s super quick to make.

 - 1 dried bay leaf

-- Pour bolognese sauce over drained zoodles and gently toss.
-Top with grated parmesan cheese.
+Pour bolognese sauce over drained zoodles and gently toss.
+You may top with grated parmesan cheese, but this is optional.
 Serve immediately.

 Dairy-free option: For those who cannot tolerate cheese or for those following a Whole 30 diet, you may skip the parmesan cheese.